Darian-Lee-YTKA/Russian-flashcards/README.md

 [x] view flashcards as list
 [x] search for cards
 [x] preview cards
-[x] functions for getting random sentences from corpus and for translating them (not yet connected to app, but I have the code written)
+[x] answer checker that specifically shows which parts are wrong [x] autofill in flashcards using translation via API call to python file with MarianMTModel installed [x] functions for getting random sentences from corpus and for translating them (not yet connected to app, but I have the code written)
+[x] select the cards you would like to practice
+[x] a practice view that keeps track of your score and porvides modivation [x] allows user to take photo at end

 need to add:

-[] autofill in flashcards using translation via API call to python file with MarianMTModel installed [] suggest sentences from the 100K sentence corpus in the "get ideas" view controller [] select the cards you would like to practice
+[] suggest sentences from the 100K sentence corpus in the "get ideas" view controller
-[] a practice view that keeps track of your score and porvides modivation

 ### App Evaluation